 ON-SITE EYE CLINICS

-Dr. Morris Hartstein examines patients in the Gondar and Addis Ababa Jewish compounds several times a year.
+Dr. Morris Hartstein examines patients in the Gondar and Addis Ababa Jewish compounds, as well as outer (non-Jewish) villages, providing primary eyecare to people who have little or no access to doctors.
 He dispenses medications and eye drops, and for patients who require surgical treatment, he works to arrange procedures with local hospitals.
-He solicits donations of eye drops and medications from pharmaceutical companies, and eyeglass donations from one of our partners.
-He has personally examined over 6,000 patients, free of charge, since 2014.
-He also has made trips to remote villages outside of Gondar to offer exams and treatment.
+He has personally examined over 7,000 patients since 2014.

 PERFORMING EYE SURGERY